 V.D.
 Maintain the openness of the Internet

 The CWG-Stewardship’s transition proposal does not contemplate any changes which would in any way affect the openness of the Internet.
-This includes continued support IANA customers on the Office of Foreign Assets Control (OFAC) list of the USGU.S.
-Government.
+This includes continued support IANA customers on the Office of Foreign Assets Control (OFAC) list of the U.S. Government.